arunpn/mortar-pagerank/README.md

 ## Convergence Threshold

 Pagerank is an iterative algorithm where each run uses the previous run's results.
 It stops when the maximum difference of a user's pagerank from one iteration to the next is less than the CONVERGENCE\_FACTOR.

+## Maximum Number of Iterations

+Some graphs take many iterations to mathematically converge, but the approximation of Pagerank after a reasonable number of iterations is often good enough.
+The iteration therefore also stops after MAX_NUM_ITERATIONS even if it is still over CONVERGENCE_THRESHOLD.

+# Using your own data

+## Generate a graph

+To run PageRank on your own data, you must first generate a directed graph from your data.
+The pigscript `my\_preprocessing\_script.pig` has some code snippets to help you get started.
+Your output should have a schema:

+    from, to, weight -- from and to can be int, long, or chararray; weight can be int, long, float, or double

+`from` and `to` can be of type int, long, chararray, or bytearray; `weight` can be of type int, long, float, or double.
+Your output can have any delimiter (you will specify your choice in the controlscript); tabs are default for PigStorage.

+If your graph is undirected, you must make two records for every connection, one from A to B and another from B to A. If your graph is unweighted, simply make every weight 1.0.

+## Configuring the controlscript

+Next, edit the controlscript `my-pagerank.py` to use your data.
+Each parameter that needs to be set is listed in the template; it will not run unless you set each one.

+## Run your controlscript

+Finally, to run PageRank on your data, do:

+    mortar run my-pagerank --cluster-size N

+where N is an appropriate number for the size of your data.